Parameter-free prediction of irradiation defect structures in tungsten at room temperature using stochastic cluster

-One can however solve the PDE system within the mean-field approximation by treating each term in the coefficient matrix as if it was an event rate.
-In this fashion, one naturally introduces the stochastic variability of explicit stochastic methods such as the kinetic Monte Carlo (kMC) approach but the mathematical form of MFRT methods is preserved.
-Event rates must be defined for a specific material volume, much like for kMC simulations, but matrix coefficients are obtained as for MFRT simulations.
+The PDE system within the mean-field approximation can be solved by treating each term in the coefficient matrix as an event rate.
+In this fashion, one naturally introduces the stochastic variability of explicit stochastic methods such as the kinetic Monte Carlo (kMC) approach but, crucially, the mathematical form of MFRT methods is preserved.
+Event rates must be defined for a specific material volume, similar to kMC simulations, but matrix coefficients are obtained just as in MFRT simulations.
 Likewise, spatial derivatives (diffusion terms) can be converted to rates in the simulation volume using the divergence theorem with standard discretizations as in the deterministic case.
-We call this method \emph{stochastic cluster dynamics} (SCD) \cite{marian2011stochastic}.
-A brief review of SCD is provided in \ref{app:scd}, and for the remainder of this paper, the SCD method should be considered a stochastic version of the MFRT method, identical in its theoretical basis but more versatile and flexible in terms of the domain of application of the model and the numerical robustness of its solutions.
+We call this method \emph{stochastic cluster dynamics} (SCD) \cite{marian2011stochastic}, and a brief review of SCD is provided in \ref{app:scd}.
+For the remainder of this paper, the SCD method should be regarded as a stochastic version of the MFRT method: identical in its theoretical basis but more versatile and flexible in terms of the domain of application of the model and the numerical robustness of its solutions.